-You need an aromatic broth to complement a flavourful minced meat and wrapped in a thin and smooth dough skin to encase the essence of the Xiao Long Pau.
-Unfortunately, there is still a distance away for Dim sum Haus to attain the standard of a good Xiao Long Pau.
+You need an aromatic broth to complement a flavourful minced meat and wrapped in a thin and smooth dough skin to encase the essence of the Xiao Long Bao.
+Unfortunately, there is still a good gap to fill for Dim sum Haus to attain the standards of a good Xiao Long Bao.

 Bamboo Roll $4.3

-New item on the menu, served in the small steamer basket and taste was acceptable but not the most memorable.
+New item on the menu, served in the small steamer basket.
+Tasted decent but not the most memorable.

 Pan Fried Carrot Cake $3.6

-We can taste the flavour of the white radish, mixed with the fragrant of the dried shrimp and pan fried to golden brown, taste was good though the saltiness was a little overwhelming.
+We can taste the flavour of the white radish, mixed with the fragrant of the dried shrimp and pan-fried to a golden brown.
+Pretty delicious but the saltiness came off a little too overwhelming.

 Crispy Mee Suan with Chinese Sausage $3.9

-The deep fried mee suan was flavourful enhanced by the fragrant of the Chinese sausage and the dried shrimp, slight char crisp coating further boost the overall taste, mee suan was not too mushy in texture and a dish worth to try it out.
+The flavours of the deep fried mee suan was enhanced by the fragrance of the Chinese sausage and the dried shrimp, with a slightly-charred coating to boost the overall taste> The mee suan was not too mushy and a dish worth to try.